Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-okulary/TASKS.md

 * Education:
 * Wages:
 * Top industry:
+*
 ### Operators
-* ONET-SOC code and title:
+* ONET-SOC code and title: Molding, Coremaking, and Casting Machine Setters, Operators, and Tenders, Metal and Plastic.
+*
 * 5 most important tasks they carry out (provide the importance score, in Details):
+* 1-	Measure and visually inspect products for surface and dimension defects to ensure conformance to specifications, using precision measuring instruments.
+*
+2-	Observe continuous operation of automatic machines to ensure that products meet specifications and to detect jams or malfunctions, making adjustments as necessary.

+3-	Set up, operate, or tend metal or plastic molding, casting, or coremaking machines to mold or cast metal or thermoplastic parts or products.

+4-	Turn valves and dials of machines to regulate pressure, temperature, and speed and feed rates, and to set cycle times.

+5-	Read specifications, blueprints, and work orders to determine setups, temperatures, and time settings required to mold, form, or cast plastic materials, as well as to plan production sequences.

 * Is this job routine?
-Your judgment (0-10):
+Your judgment (0-10): 6,8.
+We believe that it is a quite repetitive job watching at the main five tasks that implies this type of occupation.
+But we also think that performing the revision of the machines and their performance they can face different challenges that vary every day.
+*
 * Is this job cognitive?
-Your judgment (0-10):
+Your judgment (0-10): 4,3.
+Watching at the different tasks it looks like that for this type of job the cognitive level required is not especially high.
+Nevertheless, it is always helpful and positive to have a minimum of knowledge of your task environment in order to fulfil satisfactorily the main problems.
+*
 * 5 most important skills they require to possess (provide the importance score, in Details):
+* 1-	Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.
+(Score:60)
+*
+2-	Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+(Score: 56)

+3-	Monitoring — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.
+(Score: 53)

+4-	Operation and Control — Controlling operations of equipment or systems.
+(Score: 53)

+5-	Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
+(Score: 53)

 * 5 technology skills:
+* 1-	Analytical or scientific software — HotFlo!
+Die-Shot Monitor
+*
+2-	Computer aided manufacturing CAM software — Intera Systems Hawk-i; RobotWare DieCast; Visi-Trak True-Trak 20/20

+3-	Industrial control software — FANUC Robotics iRVision

+4-	Office suite software — Microsoft Office

+5-	Spreadsheet software — Microsoft Excel

 * Education:
+* 1-	High school diploma or equivalent
+*
+2-	Less than high school diploma

+3-	Post-secondary certificate

-* Wages:
+* Wages: MEDIAN WAGE (2019): $15.45 hourly, $32,130 annual.
+*
-* Top industry:
+* Top industry: TOP INDUSTRIES (2019): Manufacturing (91% employed in this sector).
 ***

 ## Task 3